 - You want to pull Search Term Opportunities directly into a Google Sheet so that you can use a Google Script to automatically add them to you Adwords account.

 This list could literally have an infinite number of other examples.
 If you have an idea and you are unsure of how it could be accomplished then let us know so that we can discuss it with you.

 I am not technical, where do I start?

-If you have a developer to work on this with you then the best thing to do is think about what you are trying to achieve and ignore how it would be done.
-If your end goal is to have a Market Trends widget in Tableau next to your Adwords, Google Analytics and internal BI data, just think about how you'd like to filter it and the date range.
+If you've got a developer to work on this with you, the best thing to do is think about what you're trying to achieve and ignore how it would be done.
+For example, if your end goal is to have a Market Trends widget in Tableau next to your Google Ads, Google Analytics and internal BI data, just think about how you'd like to filter it and the date range.
 Once you've exported the data, share it with your engineer along with Adthena's API technical documentation, which explains how to build out reports using our API service.